zplayads/PlayableAdMobDemo-iOS/README-EN.md

 f.
 Fill in the label of custom ad resource, using ZPLAYAds as an example, you can customize it and set floor price according to your needs.
 ![img](imgs/013mediationgroupcreate6.png)

 g.
 Configure ZPLAY Ads ad source.
-Fill in adapter name in "Class Name" (as the following image shows, the class name in the picture is just a sample, please use the following adapter name), the Interstitial adapter name is `ZPLAYAdsAdMobInterstitialAdapter`, and Rewarded Video adapter name is `ZPLAYAdsAdMobAdapter`.
-There are should be two values separated by blank in "Parameter", the first one is the [App ID](https://sellers.zplayads.com/#/app/appList/) and the second one is the [Ad Unit ID](https://sellers.zplayads.com/#/ad/placeList/), which you applied on ZPLAY Ads.
-Please note that the order of these two values cannot be changed.
-Click "DONE" to complete configuration.
+Fill in adapter name in "Class Name" (as the following image shows, the class name in the picture is just a sample, please use the following adapter name).
+	- The Interstitial adapter name is `ZPLAYAdsAdMobInterstitialAdapter`
+	- The Rewarded Video adapter name is `ZPLAYAdsAdMobAdapter`.
+	- The Banner adapter name is `ZplayAdsAdMobBannerAdapter`
+	- Please enter Your [App ID](https://sellers.zplayads.com/#/app/appList/) and [Ad Unit ID](https://sellers.zplayads.com/#/ad/placeList/).
+Note: please use the json format, like `{"AppID":"YOUR_APP_ID","AdUnitID":"YOUR_ADUNIT_ID"}`.
+Then click "DONE" to complete configuration.
 ![img](imgs/014mediationgroupcreate7.png)

 Note: You are available to use the following ID when testing your App (no charge).
 Please replace them with the ID you applied in [ZPLAY Ads](https://sellers.zplayads.com/) when you publish your App.